Latest News

 In recent years, the majors have increasingly used share repurchases as a way to attract investors.
 After the COVID-19 outbreak, the scale of share buybacks increased dramatically.
 This was mainly due to the rise in energy prices that followed the Russian invasion of Ukraine.

 Calculations show that the top five western energy giants BP, Chevron Exxon Mobil Shell TotalEnergies repurchased a combined $61.5 billion in shares by 2024.
-This is more than they paid out as dividends of $51 billion.
+This is more than they paid out in dividends of $51 billion.
 This trend is now stagnant.
 TotalEnergies announced last week that it would slow down the pace of its stock buyback program from $2 billion per quarterly this year to between $750 million and $1.5 billion each quarter in 2019.

 Justifications for this move included "economic and geopolitical uncertainty" and the need to "retain room to maneuver".